 If you take advantage of the zero percent interest rate for a balance transfer, you’ll be charged $5 or 5 percent of your balance as a balance transfer fee.
 There are no late fees, no penalty rate and no annual fee.
 Another perk: You get to choose your own payment due date so your payment is due at the most convenient time for you and your expenses.

 The BlueCash Everyday Card from American Express pays cash rewards on purchases and has a zero percent introductory APR on balance transfers and purchases for the first 15 months – with no annual fee.
 After the introductory period has expired, the APR is 14.99 to 25.99 percent.
 If you use your credit card to transfer a balance, you’ll pay a fee of $5 or three percent of the transaction.

-Earn 10,00 Membership Rewards points after you spend $1,000 or more in purchases with your new card within the first 3 months of opening it.
+Get $150 back after spending $1,000 with your new card within the first 3 months of opening it.